RadeelAhmad/Assembly-Code/README.md

 ![image1](Images/image10.png)

-- select the `.asm` file
+- Select the `.asm` file
-- click on the **properties**
+- Click on the **properties**

 ![image1](Images/image11.png)

-- select the Microsoft macro assembler
+- Select the Microsoft macro assembler
-- click on General
+- Click on General
-- select the include paths
+- Select the include paths
-- and paste the address of file
+- And paste the address of file
-- click on apply and then ok
+- Click on apply and then ok

 ![image1](Images/image12.png)

 ## After setup library

 - Write the code of `irvine32 library`
-- here is the example of using irvine32 library
+- Here is the example of using irvine32 library

 ```assembly
 ; Include Irvine32 library